 Details are sketchy so far, but we don’t expect the calcium carbide (acetylene gas producer) chlorine gas mixtures that react with each other to produce firework effects underwater to make an appearance due to the environmental impact they have.
 We feel it will be a far grander affair.

 The best place to watch the spectacle will be on the northern part of the Zhongxiao bridge on the Danshui river between water gates 3-5.
-A shuttle service will run from 17:00 until 23:00 between MRT Shuanglian station and Taipei main station (we wouldn’t recommend trying to drive to the display), for visitors traveling from MRT Daqiatou station buses 2, 9, 223 , 288 & 302 will get you to the event.
+A shuttle service will run from 17:00 until 23:00 between MRT Shuanglian station and Taipei main station (we wouldn’t recommend trying to drive to the display), for visitors travelling from MRT Daqiatou station, buses 2, 9, 223, 288 & 302 will get you to the event.

 If anyone reading does attend, we would love to see the display from your point of view, you can drop us an e-mail to firstname.lastname@example.org with a link to YouTube.

 If you would like to know a little more about the science of underwater fireworks, Professor Mark Wendt explains all in this short video.